 If you think about it, it’s amazing that these loving dogs we keep in our households have a genetic connection to these wolves that lived tens of thousands of years ago.

-With that said, it’s estimated that there’s somewhere around 50 to 70 spitz dog breeds that actually exist.
+That said, it’s estimated that there’s somewhere around 50 to 70 spitz dog breeds that actually exist.
 However, we’re going to just cover the most common, unique and best spitz type dogs.

 Highlights: Cheerful, Playful, Fun-loving